Observational Cohort Studies

 People who joined these studies belong to one of two main cohorts:

-- Pregnant women joined the adult study.
-Their children joined the pediatric (child and young adult) study as the group exposed to SARS-CoV-2, the virus that causes COVID-19, in utero (before birth).
+Women who were pregnant during or after 2020 joined the adult study.
+Their children joined the pediatric (children and young adult) study as the group exposed to SARS-CoV-2, the virus that causes COVID-19, in utero (before birth).

 Each cohort also includes a control group, which is a group of people who have not had COVID-19.
 Including this control group allows researchers to compare the long-term health of people who’ve had and haven’t had COVID-19.